Hannibal King: In other media

-Hannibal King appears in Blade: Trinity, portrayed by Ryan Reynolds.
-This version is a member of a vampire hunting group known as the Nightstalkers allied with Blade and led by Abigail Whistler, a character created for the film and based on a recurring character from the film franchise.
-The film includes the premise that King is a former vampire, having been turned by Danica Talos, and cured by the retrovirus serum that was developed in the first Blade film.
+Hannibal King appears in Blade: Trinity (2004), portrayed by Ryan Reynolds.
+This version is a wisecracking yet combat ready member of a vampire hunting group known as the Nightstalkers allied with Blade and led by Abigail Whistler, a character created for the film and based on a recurring character from the film franchise.
+The film includes the premise that King is a former vampire, having been turned by Danica Talos, and cured by the retrovirus serum that was developed in Blade (1998).

 Reynolds has said that his performance reminded a rival executive of Marvel antihero Deadpool.
 The exec is said to have told Reynolds, "Trust me, if they ever make a movie about Deadpool, you're the only guy who can play Deadpool," and sent Reynolds a copy of the comic, Cable & Deadpool #2, in which Deadpool refers to his own scarred appearance as "Ryan Reynolds crossed with a Shar-Pei."
-When Reynolds read that comic that name-dropped him, he fell in love with the character and was driven to bring him to the movies.
+When Reynolds read that comic that name-dropped him, he fell in love with the character and was driven to bring him to the films.